DanBuchan/profile_drift_new/README.md

    > split --numeric-suffixes=1 -a 3 -l 84 --additional-suffix=_pfam_consensus pfam_consensus_reps_labelled_flattened.fa ''

    use pfam_reps_nw.py over our relabelled pfam_consensus_reps_labelled.fa
-   wrote a morcambe script run_pfam_nw.sh to batch job this over a couple of days as it is A LOT of comparisons 20k x 20k
+   wrote a morecambe script run_pfam_nw.sh to batch job this over a couple of days as it is A LOT of comparisons 20k x 20k

 7. Script that combines the distances down to a big matrix, maybe numpy and save as blob or pickle. build_pfam_distance_matrix.py